Zzh-tju/Zzh-tju.github.io/_pages/about.md

 ## Research Interests

-My research interests are object detection, instance segmentation, and knowledge distillation.
+My research interests are Visual-Language Models, object detection, instance segmentation, and knowledge distillation.

-Specific directions: Loss function, Non-maximum suppression, Label assignment, Evaluation, Head network, and knowledge distillation in object detection.

 See my recent publications for more details.